Connect with others who understand.

 Work With a Physical Therapist or Occupational Therapist

-A physical therapist (PT) or occupational therapist (OT) can help identify the best exercises for an individual, as well as help supervise exercise.
-“I’m now doing PT after an awful fall that left me in a wheelchair.
-But keep working to make your muscles stronger,” said one MyMSTeam member.
+As one MyMSTeam member said, “I’m now doing PT after an awful fall that left me in a wheelchair.
+But keep working to make your muscles stronger.”

-Another MyMSTeam member recommends finding a PT who specializes in neurological conditions.
-“Look for a PT place that specializes in working with people with neurological diseases, like MS or Parkinson's, and with stroke victims and other brain injuries.”
+Another MyMSTeam member recommends finding a physical therapist who specializes in neurological conditions.
+“Look for a PT place that specializes in working with people with neurological diseases, like MS or Parkinson’s, and with stroke victims and other brain injuries.”

 Try To Exercise

-For those whose muscle weakness may be exacerbated by deconditioning and muscle atrophy, exercise can be helpful.
-Exercise can also help prevent the development of related health conditions that are more common in people with MS, such as high blood pressure.
+For those whose muscle weakness may be worsened by deconditioning and muscle atrophy, exercise can be helpful.
+Exercise can also help prevent the development of comorbidities (related health conditions) that are more common in people with MS, such as high blood pressure.

-Members acknowledge that it can be hard to exercise with MS. Overcoming fatigue, finding the time, or not knowing how to exercise safely all present different challenges.
-Members encourage each other and offer tips for overcoming the challenges to staying active.
+Members acknowledge that exercising with MS can be difficult.
+Overcoming fatigue, finding the time, or not knowing how to exercise safely all present different challenges.
+Members encourage each other and offer tips for overcoming the challenges of staying active.

 “When I stopped exercising, I felt weaker, and my doctor had some good advice,” said one MyMSTeam member.
-“On the days I feel weak just do five minutes of exercise.
-That way you are still doing something.
-I find once I get started I can usually do more than I thought I could!”
+“On the days I feel weak, I just do five minutes of exercise.
+That way, you are still doing something.
+I find once I get started, I can usually do more than I thought I could!”

 Another MyMSTeam member explained that an activity monitor has helped them keep up with exercise.
 “I have got one of those footstep counters.
 I try to do as much or even more than I did the day before,” they wrote.